 These pesto potatoes make for a hearty and flavorful side dish that packs in a ton of flavor from the pesto dressing.
 Made with fresh basil and pea pesto, this salad has no added mayo or cream, making this a healthier version of a classic potato salad.
 You won’t be on a guilt trip with this one!

 Potato salads are quite the darling of summer potluck parties, you know you can’t go wrong with bringing over a hearty potato salad at your next potluck.

 Some of my favorite potato recipes are Potato Bacon Salad, and my super easy Air Fryer Baby potatoes, however, I do like to switch things up a bit with this recipe, which calls for a pesto dressing instead of a mayo or cream-based one.
-Why pass up an opportunity to make some fresh pesto in the summer time?
+Why pass up an opportunity to make some fresh pesto in the summertime?

 What you need to make these pesto potatoes: